-If you believe that your dog is having trouble sleeping, Valerian root may enter the picture as a possible way to help them.
-The first step is going to be the most difficult which is determining if your dog is really having serious trouble sleeping.
-Most dogs do not need to sleep exactly like we do and do not require a solid 8 hour block in order to function at their best.
+If your dog is having trouble sleeping, is Valerian root a possible way to help them?
+First you’ll need to determine if your dog is really having serious trouble sleeping.
+Most dogs don’t need to sleep exactly like we do and do not require a solid 8 hour block in order to function at their best.

 Sometimes we make assumptions regarding health issues based on our own human experience which isn’t always the right basis to make an accurate judgement regarding your K9.
 Sleep is one of those issues that is somewhat different for man’s best friend.